 Users can now highlight text and annotate pages that have been scanned in (as opposed to the simple, malleable text and digitally published pages that make up most ebooks).
-That should allow for better interaction with both textbooks and more general files, assuming that you don't use a more powerful client for the latter.
 Read More

 As promised at Google's recent event, textbooks have arrived in the Play Store.
 They have been tacked on as a sub-section of Play Books, not a completely new area of the store.
 At present, there is no way to filter within textbooks only, but search seems to work fairly well for finding books on a particular subject.

 Both rentals and purchases are showing up in the store, but most books are only offering one or the other.
-A handful of titles are listing both 180 day rental and full purchase prices, though.
-Free samples are also available for all textbooks.
 Read More

 Amazon has been busy working on software updates for its line of Kindle Fire devices, and the latest versions of the software for each device are now available to download.

 For each device, the update provides enhancements for viewing textbooks, with the 2nd generation Fire and the Fire HD 7" getting "X-Ray for Textbooks".
 This feature allows users to access the most important terms and concepts, with glossary definitions and links to relevant pages within books.
 Read More

 Amazon has just launched the Amazon Student app for Android, providing students with an easy way to shop for textbooks, electronics, apparel, and all the other gear they need to survive their college year.